- Accreditation Information

 - Information on our faculty members is found on our faculty directory.

 - Information about AUR’s facilities can be found on our webpage here.

-Please find our Satisfactory Academic Progress Standards on our Financial Aid webpage.
+Please find our Satisfactory Academic Progress Standards for US Federal Student Loans on our Financial Aid webpage.

 Information for undergraduate transfer students can be found on our transfer admissions page.